How To Develop A Winning CRO Testing Roadmap

 A hypothesis is an assumption made from facts that serve as the starting point for any experiment or examination.
 Every flourishing A/B test typically has a hypothesis associated with it.
 This hypothesis has three components:

 - Assumption: what is assumed is true on the basis of past experience and available data

-- Experiment: what is being experimented is focused to a single variable and is logically consistent with the assumption
+- Experiment: what is being experimented is focused on a single variable and is logically consistent with the assumption

 - Expected outcome: need not to be precise but should be able to reveal the expected trend

-For example, assumption is CTR for the button given on website is low since it is not prominently placed.
-It can be experimented by modifying size, style, or color of that button to test its impact.
-The results of the experiment could be measurable like changing CTR button resulted in 2% lift in conversion rates.
+For example, the assumption is CTR for the button given on the website is low since it is not prominently placed.
+It can be experimented by modifying the size, style, or colour of that button to test its impact.
+The results of the experiment could be measurable like changing CTR button resulted in a 2% lift in conversion rates.